vozhyk-/emacs/README.md

 - no audible bell.
 - clipboard not supported.
 - sometimes segmentation fault.
-- initial window(not frame) size.
+- initial window(not frame) size when -Q.
 - initial font.
 - quit is delayed.
-- alt vs. meta.

 Lower:
 - no toolbar.